Calcium bromide

 Calcium bromide is the name for compounds with the chemical formula CaBr2(H2O)x.
 Individual compounds include the anhydrous material (x = 0), the hexahydrate (x = 6), and the rare dihydrate (x = 2).
 All are white powders that dissolve in water, and from these solutions crystallizes the hexahydrate.
 The hydrated form is mainly used in some drilling fluids.

 Synthesis, structure, and reactions

-It is produced by the reaction of calcium oxide, calcium carbonate with hydrobromic acid or the reaction of calcium metal with elemental bromine.
+It is produced by the reaction of calcium oxide, calcium carbonate with bromine in the presence of a reducing agent such as formic acid or formaldehyde:

-It adopts the rutile structure, featuring octahedral Ca centres bound to six bromide anions, which also bridge to other Ca centres.
+Solid calcium bromide adopts the rutile structure, featuring octahedral Ca2+ centres bound to six bromide anions, which also bridge to other Ca2+ centres.

-When strongly heated in air, calcium bromide will react with oxygen to produce calcium oxide and bromine:
+When strongly heated in air, calcium bromide reacts with oxygen to produce calcium oxide and bromine: